jackwasey/icd/cran-comments.md

 * MacOS High Sierra, brew clang 6
 * winbuilder fails due to pandoc version error

+# CRAN checks

+CRAN checks show warnings for Windows platforms due to pandoc version error when rebuilding vignettes.

 # R CMD check results

+Sometimes I get a URL download fail for the URL http://ftp.cdc.gov/pub/Health_Statistics/NCHS/Publications/ICD9-CM/2011/Dtab12.zip which is in a man page.
+The problem is that the http site directs to https sometimes, and then on some platforms has a certificate error.
+The URL is valid.

 There is one note: